Git

 # started from are automatically staged).

-This of course raises the question of which naming scheme to use for the branches.
-This Stack Overflow answer by Phil Hord helps.
+This of course raises the question of which branching model and branche naming scheme to use.
+The following links should help:

 Working with branches, you inevitably have to do some merging (using the git merge command) or rebasing (using the git rebase command).
 Rebasing is not always easy.
 I found this article by Chris Jones very enlightening, with a clear explanation of the --onto option of git rebase.